Week 2How Meditation Works

 The Meditative Mind

-I don’t believe there is any foolproof or guaranteed way to calm the mind.
-How you feel and what you think about will be dependent to a large degree on what’s going on in your life; how stressful your job or relationships might be, whether you are fit and healthy and so on.
+I don’t believe there is any foolproof way to calm the mind.
+How you feel and what you think about will be dependent on what’s going on in your life; how stressful your job or relationships

 The more gentle and nuanced approach I recommend is as follows:

-When you become aware of a thought, as you meditate, recognise that you have dozens and dozens of options.
+When you become aware of a thought, recognise that you have dozens of options.
 For example, you could:

 - Consider whether the thought is helpful or unhelpful.